 Yes, absolutely!
 Broiled shrimp are very easy to make.
 In fact, broiling is my favorite way to cook shrimp.
 It’s an especially appropriate method for cajun style shrimp because the high heat broiling really brings out these bold flavors.

 I do make grilled shrimp and baked shrimp quite often, and shrimp stir fry is wonderful.
-But I’m pretty sure that these cajun broiled shrimp are one of the shrimp recipes that I make most often for my family.
-They’re so flavorful and so EASY!
+But I’m pretty sure that this is one of the shrimp recipes that I make most often for my family.
+It’s so flavorful and so EASY!

 How do you broil jumbo shrimp?

 If you use jumbo shrimp, as the recipe instructs, there’s no need to thread them on skewers.
-Actually, even if you use smaller shrimp in this cajun broiled shrimp recipe you can skip the skewers.
+Actually, even if you use smaller shrimp you can skip the skewers.

 The reason?
 There’s no need to turn the shrimp midway through broiling.
 You can simply arrange the shrimp on the baking pan in a single layer, broil them for 4 minutes, and they’re done.

 For smaller shrimp, 3 minutes is likely enough.
 Of course, it’s a good idea to cut one of them in half and make sure they’re done before serving them.